clemlatz/cheatsheets/React.md

 const [value, setValue] = useState(initialValue);
 ```

-A functional component using the `useState` hooks:
+A functional component using the `useState` hook:

 ```jsx
 function CounterButton() {